burnall/clojure-sip/README.md

 # sip

-Implementing Euler and 4clojure puzzles
+Implementing puzzles: Euler, 4clojure, advent of code and everything